mihirwankhade10/Backend-GurujiAstro-Assignment/README.md

 You can test the API using tools like ThunderClient, Postman, or cURL.
 Use the provided API endpoints with the required headers and request bodies as described in the API documentation.

+### Testing with ThunderClient
+You can test the API endpoints using ThunderClient, a REST client extension for Visual Studio Code.
+Install ThunderClient extension in Visual Studio Code.
+Open ThunderClient and create a new HTTP Request Collection.
+Add requests for each API endpoint mentioned above, providing the necessary request bodies and headers (including the JWT token as the Authorization header for authenticated requests).
+Send the requests and verify the responses.

 ## Contributing

 Contributions are welcome!
 If you find any issues or want to enhance the functionality, feel free to open an issue or submit a pull request.